aryan0141/musicBeats44/README.md

 # musicBeats44
 A simple music website using HTML, CSS, JavaScript and Django for backend.
-### Review of the project is available at https://musicbeats44.herokuapp.com/
+### Preview of the project is available at https://musicbeats44.herokuapp.com/